merjildo/shortestRoute/README.md

 }

 ##### B.2 Consult the shortest route
-In the case you want to consult the shortes route, please use:
+In the case you want to consult the shortes route between two pooints, please use:

 GET: http://localhost:8080/consult

 In the body you have to  set initial and end route:

 {

 	"From":"GRU",

 	"To":"CDG"